markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/introduction.md

 ## Prerequisites

-Some level of experience in creating Adaptive Form,Form Data Model,Client Libraries is assumed.
+The audience of this content is expected to have some experience in the following areas:

+* Adaptive Form
+* Form Data Model
+* OSGi services/components
+* AEM Client Libraries